 Kyrgyzstan: A Comprehensive Overview of the Dairy Industry

-The dairy industry in Kyrgyzstan remains a crucial part of the nation\'s agricultural landscape, exhibiting significant growth and increasing its importance in recent years.
+The dairy industry in Kyrgyzstan remains a crucial part of the nation\'s agricultural landscape, exhibiting significant growth and increasing importance in recent years.
 This report covers essential statistics, prominent enterprises, and notable events shaping the dairy market in Kyrgyzstan.

 Dairy Cattle and Production Statistics